 I was not too satisfied with the water flow from the sea intake to the filter and engine cooling pump, so later I removed the filter’s lid that I had broken and had glued few days ago.
 Now I applied another layer of glue over the already glued piece and let it dry.
 I also repaired the lids of the right cabin’s berth over which sit the cushions.
 These lids have started to slip.
 Now I secured them by gluing cork sections so that they close with a tight fit.
 Then I went outside and washed down the cockpit.

 I cast off the mooring and and caught the other one.
-Now Thetis is swinging in 4 m depth from either shoreline.
+Now Thetis was swinging in 4 m depth from either shoreline.

 I finished reading The Man in the Iron Mask.
 For dinner I had an omelet with the left over spaghetti with tuna from two nights ago.